 (e) Ecology approval is valid for a period of three years from the date the approval is issued by ecology, provided the applicant has not been subject to ecology action under subsection (10) of this section.
 Ecology may require accredited entities to take additional training as a condition of maintaining accreditation.
-The applicant may re-apply for approval as a verification body, verifier, lead verifier, or sector specific verifier following the same application procedures according to WAC 173-424-840 and must satisfy all ecology training and examination requirements applicable at the time of re-application.
-The performance review requirement set forth in WAC 173-424-840(8)(b) must be met for accreditation to be renewed.
+The applicant may reapply for approval as a verification body, verifier, lead verifier, or sector specific verifier following the same application procedures according to this section and must satisfy all ecology training and examination requirements applicable at the time of reapplication.
+The performance review requirement set forth in (b) of this subsection must be met for accreditation to be renewed.